 Take him to the mountain.
 We mean this literally too.
 The town of Prince Albert is surrounded by the towering Cape fold mountain range of the Swartberg which is an adventurer’s playground for hiking, cycling and 4x4 self-drive tours.
 There is also the Swartberg Game Reserve for a day of game viewing, braai and fishing while you to listen to the Fish Eagles call overhead.
 Or discover safari and bird-viewing adventure.

-Speak to Michael or Renate at reception and book a champagne and chocolates welcome basket in your room on arrival and daily sessions with the in house masseuse @ De Bergkant Lodge.
-Then put on your fluffy in-room robes and sauna, spa and relax together by the blue sparkling pool.
+Speak to Michael or Renate at reception and book a champagne and chocolates welcome basket in your room on arrival and daily sessions with the in-house masseuse @ De Bergkant Lodge.
+Then put on your fluffy in-room robes and sauna, spa and relax together by the blue sparkling pools.

 Valentine’s for your Mom